MichaelZhou25/STFT_CWT_ViT/README.md

-The dataset infomation is here: https://openneuro.org/datasets/ds004504/versions/1.0.7 (note that I used the preprocessed ones)
+The dataset infomation is here: https://openneuro.org/datasets/ds004504/versions/1.0.7 (note that I used the preprocessed ones and they are here: https://drive.google.com/drive/folders/1bxo1KJkriY7yR_oYzMOY4DNFohjNegAF?usp=sharing)

 Detailed info: